oconnor663/cpp_rust_talk/readme.txt

     - Arc vs Rc
         - non-atomic reference counting is DANGEROUS in C++
         - Tokio multithreading and how non-Send types "infect" a future

-- enums
-    - Option
-    - Result and ?

-- Cargo